 Bring a carrier suitable for the age

 Just think of the treks around the coast of Cinque Terre or other exploring where a buggy is not helpful.
-We use the i-angel hip carrier which is great for a toddler.
+We use the I-angel Nature Carrier Hipseat (you can read our review of the carrier here!) which is great for a toddler.
 It definitely got it’s use in Italy.
 We also bring our small mountain buggy nano that folds into the size of hand luggage.

 Explore and taste Italy